ForTheOnesThere/spotify-app/README.md

-This project was bootstrapped with Create React App
+This project links with a user's Spotify account and shows them some interesting details.